History and Tradition

 With good reason.
 The beacon is a symbol of hope and guidance.
 As a light that is never extinguished, it represents a constant.
 A promise that, if you persevere, you will reach your destination.
 As the city's only public university, UMass Boston guides students to a better future.
 It offers promise to those associated with the university that they can shine.
 Rise above.
 Realize their hopes and dreams.
 It reflects UMass Boston Athletics.
 UMass Boston athletic teams have been known as the Beacons since 1974.
 In 1982, an official logo was rendered.
 It remained for almost 20 years, but this friendly cartoon character failed to capture the drive and determination of UMass Boston's athletics.
 However, the new Beacon logo does exactly that and more.

 Our logo, like our program, conveys light, strength, and endurance.
 We have an intensity of focus, a relentless pursuit to achieve.
 We endure in the darkest of outlooks.
 With a substantial international student-athlete population, we are a beacon for diversity.
-In fact, we are the only institution in the country with a Beacon as its mascot.
+In fact, we are the only college or university in the country with a Beacon as its mascot.
 Appropriately, this is UMass Boston, a university like no other.